Buying Mobile and Manufactured Home Insurance

 The largest mobile home insurance companies can offer a comprehensive selection of coverage and savings options.
 To find the best policy for your mobile home, you'll need to do some comparison shopping.
 Below you can find the three most popular manufactured home insurance providers.

-- Foremost – This carrier offers mobile homeowners competitive extended replacement cost coverage.
+- Foremost – offers mobile homeowners competitive extended replacement cost coverage.
 If a covered peril destroys your home, you can receive compensation up to 20% above your policy limit.
 While this coverage is available for most standard homeowners, it's an unusual feature for mobile home insurance policies.

 - Assurant – An excellent place for most mobile homeowners to start is with Assurant.
 This company is one of few that provide instant quotes online.
 Assurant's mobile home policies even include flood insurance, unlike most other providers.

 - Allstate – Allstate offers mobile home protection options that most companies don't, such as mine subsidence coverage and damage to satellite dishes.
 Mobile homeowners can save up to 5% if they're original titleholders, 15% for purchasing multiple policies, 10% if they're over the age of 55, and 15% for installing protective devices.

 - American Modern - American Modern is a widely recognized national leader in the specialty insurance business.
 With close to 50 years of experience in the manufactured housing insurance sector, the company delivers specialized products and services for residential property and the recreational market.

 No single policy or provider is right for every manufactured homeowner.
 Depending on your specific needs and circumstances, you'll have to do some research to get the best coverage and most affordable rates.

 Mobile Homes in the US by State

 Nationwide, approximately 8% of all housing units are mobile homes.
 In rural areas, mobile homes account for up to 18% of all housing units.
 Mobile homes are more common in the following states:

 |State||Mobile Homes % of Housing Units|

 Florida Mobile Homes

 Due to dangerous hurricanes, Florida mobile homeowners typically have more difficulty finding coverage.
 Older structures close to the ocean will have few options.
 However, newly manufactured homes away from the coast shouldn't be too problematic to insure.